 • Health Insurers can’t place lifetime limits on your coverage.
 As of 2014 annual limits are eliminated as well.

-• All new plans sold on or off the marketplace must include a wide range of new benefits including wellness visits and preventative tests and treatments at no additional out-of-pocket cost.
+• All new plans sold on or off the marketplace must include a wide range of new benefits.
+These include wellness visits and preventative tests and treatments at no additional out-of-pocket cost.

-• All full-time workers who work for companies with over 50 employees must be offered job based health coverage by 2015.
+• All full-time workers who work for companies with more than 50 employees must be offered job-based health coverage by 2015.
 Employers who do not offer coverage will pay a per-employee fee.

 • Small businesses with under 50 full-time employees can use a part of the marketplace called the SHOP (small business health options program) to purchase group health plans for their employees.

-• Small businesses with under 25 full-time employees can use the marketplace to purchase subsidized insurance for their employees.
+• Small businesses with fewer than 25 full-time employees can use the marketplace to purchase subsidized insurance for their employees.

-• Medicaid and CHIP are expanded to provide insurance to up to 16 million of our nations poorest.
+• Medicaid and CHIP are expanded to provide insurance to reach up to 16 million of our nation’s poorest individuals.

-ObamaCare helps tens of millions of Americans get access to affordable health insurance through expanding Medicaid and CHIP, improving Medicare and setting up a “Health Insurance Marketplace” where Americans making under 400% of the federal poverty level can purchase subsidized health insurance.
-ObamaCare’s reforms also increase the quality of care and help to curb the growth in healthcare spending among other things.
+ObamaCare helps tens of millions of Americans get access to affordable health insurance by expanding Medicaid and CHIP, improving Medicare, and setting up a “Health Insurance Marketplace” where Americans making under 400% of the federal poverty level can purchase subsidized health insurance.
+ObamaCare’s reforms also increase the quality of care and help to curb the growth in healthcare spending.

-ObamaCare’s provisions regulate insurance companies and health care standards, but they don’t regulate your health care or replace private insurance.
-ObamaCare lowers what most middle-to-low income Americans pay for health insurance and their out-of-pocket health care costs (by means of cost-assistance offered through the marketplace), decreases the deficit and improves government run health care programs like Medicare by cutting out wasteful spending.
+ObamaCare’s provisions regulate insurance companies and healthcare standards, but they don’t regulate your health care or replace private insurance.
+ObamaCare lowers what most middle-to-low income Americans pay for health insurance and reduces their out-of-pocket health care costs using cost-assistance offered through the marketplace.
+It decreases the deficit and improves government-run health care programs like Medicare by working to cut out wasteful spending.
 ObamaCare also expands Medicaid in some States to cover 15.9 million uninsured seniors and low-income individuals.

 ObamaCare Explained: Your State’s Health Insurance Exchange / Marketplace.
-The ObamaCare exchanges are state or federal run (depends on the state) online marketplaces where health insurance companies compete to be your provider.
-Getting insurance through the the marketplace is as easy as applying for a plan, finding out if you qualify for subsidies and then comparing competing health plans.
-A State’s “Exchange” is commonly referred to as “Health Insurance Marketplace”
+The ObamaCare exchanges are state or federally run (depending on the state) online marketplaces where health insurance companies compete to be your provider.
+Getting insurance through the marketplace is as easy as applying for a plan, finding out if you qualify for subsidies, and then comparing competing health plans.
+A State’s “Exchange” is commonly referred to as “Health Insurance Marketplace”.

 ObamaCare Explained: How to Buy Health Insurance.
-You can obtain private coverage inside or outside the marketplace during open enrollment in your State’s “Health Insurance Exchange Marketplace”.
-During open enrollment all eligible Americans will be able to use the marketplace to purchase Federally regulated and subsidized health insurance through private providers using side-by-side benefit, rate and network comparisons of plans.
-When you sign up for the marketplace you’ll also find out if you or a family member qualify for Medicaid, CHIP or Medicare.
-82% of uninsured young people are expected to qualify for free or low cost health insurance.
+You can obtain private coverage inside or outside of the marketplace during open enrollment in your State’s “Health Insurance Exchange Marketplace.”
+During open enrollment, all eligible Americans will be able to use the marketplace to purchase Federally regulated and subsidized health insurance through private providers using the side-by-side benefit, rate, and network plan comparisons.
+When you sign up for the marketplace, you’ll also find out if you or a family member qualify for Medicaid, CHIP, or Medicare.
+82% of uninsured young people are expected to qualify for free or low-cost health insurance.
 Check out our Health Insurance Marketplace Guide.

-You can also purchase private health plans through a broker or direct from the provider.
-If you qualify for Medicaid or Medicare you can sign up through the official .gov sites.
+You can also purchase private health plans through a broker or directly from the provider.
+If you qualify for Medicaid or Medicare, you can sign up through the official .gov sites.

 ObamaCare Explained: Businesses.
-Small businesses with the equivalent of 25 full-time employees making less $250,000 a year can get access to tax breaks through the SHOP marketplace to provide insurance to their workforce.
+Small businesses with the equivalent of 25 full-time employees making less $250,000 a year can get access to tax breaks through the SHOP marketplace for providing insurance to their workforce.
 Those with the equivalent of 50 full-time employees will have to provide coverage for their full-time workers by 2015.
 3% of small businesses will pay an increased Medicare tax on profit over $250,000 as well.
-The rest of the small businesses, mom and pops specifically, will have better access to cheaper healthcare for them and their employees.
-If they do decide to provide insurance for their employees they will receive generous tax breaks.
-Over half of all small business owners and their employees go without insurance each year and small businesses have historically struggled to provide the same quality of benefits as larger firms.
+The rest of the small businesses, mom and pops specifically, will have better access to cheaper healthcare for their employees.
+If they do decide to provide insurance for their employees, they will receive generous tax breaks.
+Over half of all small business owners and their employees go without insurance each year, and small businesses have historically struggled to provide benefits of a similar quality to those provided by larger firms.
 ObamaCare’s provisions give small business a fair shake.

 ObamaCare Explained: Seniors.
-Seniors greatly benefit from the $716 billion of wasteful spending cut from Medicare and the closing of the donut hole.
-The money is reinvested in Medicare and ObamaCare to improve coverage and to insure tens of millions of more seniors.
-Medicare parts A, B, C and D have all had changed and almost all for the better.
+Seniors benefit from both cutting $716 billion of wasteful spending from Medicare and closing of the donut hole.
+The money is reinvested in Medicare and ObamaCare to improve coverage and to help provide insurance for tens of millions of seniors.
+Medicare parts A, B, C, and D have all changed – and almost all for the better.
 Find out more about ObamaCare and Medicare.

 ObamaCare Explained: Rights and Protections.
-ObamaCare includes a number of protections for Americans including better access to preventive services, expands coverage to millions saving countless lives, ensures people can’t be denied for preexisting conditions, stops insurance companies from dropping you when you are sick, letting young adults stay on their parents plans until 26, regulates insurance premium hikes, approves the appeals process and more.
+ObamaCare includes important protections for Americans.
+It provides better access to preventive services and expands coverage to millions.
+It ensures that people can’t be denied coverage if they have pre-existing conditions or dropped by their insurance companies you when they are sick.
+It lets young adults stay on their parent’s plans until 26.
+The law also regulates insurance premium hikes and improves the appeals process.

 Why We Need Health Care Reform Explained?

 The health insurance and health care industries are for-profit industries.
-As such they put profit before health, therefore it is left up to laws to regulate their practices.
-Truly understanding the law requires an understanding of the health insurance and health care industries, lots of research and a little experience.
-The necessary complexity of the law and the 2.8 trillion dollar U.S. healthcare system defies any type of simple explanation.
-Suffice to say: We need health care reform to help America focus less on convenience and profit and more on wellness, prevention and health.
+As such, they put their profit before your health.
+In many ways, it is left up to the law to regulate their practices.
+Understanding the law requires an understanding of the health insurance and health care industries as well as a lot of research and experience.

 ObamaCare Explained Summary